 As for the products themselves, here’s my experience.

-I took these raw, unretouched photos make up-free, and one smiling, just to show you my wrinkles in all their glory for the most accuracy.
+I took these raw, unretouched photos make up-free — one with a neutral expression, one smiling, to show you my wrinkles in all their glory for the most accuracy.
 (See what I do for you!)

 I definitely see a reduction in dark circles.
 Success!
 But the biggest difference for me is that the wrinkle under my eye when I smile is gone, which isn’t even a benefit that they promise.